turquoiseowl/i18n/README.md

 </div>
 ```

-On selection of a language in the above code, the AccountController.SetLanguage method is called, an example of
+On selection of a language in the above code, the AccountController.SetLanguage method is called.
+For example:
-which follows:

 ```csharp